 The Irish hanky was used by the bride on the day of the wedding and was also used as a symbol for good luck.
 This hanky was then turned in to a bonnet for the first born child to wear on the day of their christening and eventually used again as a hanky at their own wedding.

 As the poem states “marry in May and rue the day”.
 The Irish were traditionally very superstitious and as you can see from the above points they were strong believers of good luck object.
 They believed that getting married in May was a form of bad luck and it was therefore avoided.

 “Marry in the month of May; you will surely rue the day.

 Marry when June roses blow, over land and sea you’ll go”

 7. Claddagh Ring

 The Claddagh ring is very well known around the world and is uniquely Irish.
 The ring has three main features including a heart, crown and two hands.
 It is said that the heart embodies love, the hands depict friendship and the crown represents loyalty.
 The Claddagh ring can be worn numerous ways to display different levels of the relationship, however, as a wedding ring it is traditionally worn on the left hand with the heart facing inwards.
-Although Claddagh may be the most famous, wedding rings with celtic designs were also incredibly popular and suit both men and women and date back even further than Claddagh.
+Although Claddagh may be the most famous, wedding rings with Celtic designs were also incredibly popular and suit both men and women and date back even further than Claddagh.

 These traditions and rituals make Irish weddings stand out from the rest and help to give them a strong sense of identity and culture.
-If you know anyone with any Irish roots or heritage that are getting married make sure to inform them of all the little Irish quirks they can include to make it uniquely Irish.
-Theirishstore.com has a huge selection of beautiful claddagh and wedding rings at excellent prices along with some authentically Irish clothing for men, women and children.
+If you know anyone with any Irish roots or heritage that is getting married make sure to inform them of all the little Irish quirks they can include to make it uniquely Irish.
+Theirishstore.com has a huge selection of beautiful Claddagh and wedding rings at excellent prices along with some authentically Irish clothing for men, women and children.
 Take a look and you may find something perfect for you or someone you care about!